Christopher Kane: Career

 On 12 February 2008, the designer presented his fourth collection which departed again from his previous themes.
 Featuring dresses of layered organdy and plastic sequins, cable woven cashmere tops and dresses along with heavily embellished jackets, the show was greeted with similar praise from fashion critics.

 On 16 September 2008, Kane showcased his fifth collection, this time building upon his previous theme of circular sequins which "had grown into even bigger circles of chiffon and leather that rippled like scales around the models or created scalloped contours down their bodies to oscillating – and very short – hemlines."
 Inspired by "Planet of the Apes" and "The Flintstones", it was met with similar praise from fashion critics.
 Commercially, the collection was a massive success, selling out within 24 hours of launch on Net-A-Porter.com on 13 February 2009.

 Kane presented his sixth collection on 21 February 2009, a show labelled as another "Best Ever".
 The collection featured nude chiffon dresses and was praised for its construction as a more mature offering.
 He also collaborated with Versace, producing a capsule collection of accessories for the younger Versus (Versace) line showcased on 2 March 2009.
 Donatella Versace later compared him to her late brother Gianni Versace.

 In 2009 and 2010, he collaborated with the professional British haircare brand Catwalk by TIGI to create an advertising campaign for the brand's three new product collections.

 On 15 January 2013, Kering and Kane jointly announced that they have signed an agreement by which Kering acquired 51% of the designer's luxury brand, in order to develop the business in partnership with its creator.
 Kering plans to open Kane’s first freestanding boutique.

 In 2018, Phoebe Tonkin wore a red dress from 2018 collection of Christopher Kane.
 In 2019, Kering sold its 51% ownership of the Christopher Kane brand back to its founder.

 A pink dress by Kane trimmed with lace and gaffer tape was selected by the blogger Susanna Lau to represent 2013 in the Fashion Museum, Bath's Dress of the Year collection.
 It was accessorized with a Nasir Mazhar hat and shoes by Sophia Webster.

 In 2023 it was reported that the brand had appointed insolvency firm FTS Recovery to help secure an investor to refinance its debt or buy out the business.

 In 2024, Kane designed a capsule collection for London-based fashion label Self-Portrait.

+In 2026, British brand Mulberry announced Kane as their new creative director His debut collection was shown at London Fashion Week on September 20th, 2026, in Mulberry's first catwalk show since 2017.